-6.3 Modifying existing instruments
+7.3 Modifying Existing Instruments

-Modifying $R{\rm ref}$ on existing room-temperature readout electronics currently deployed on CMB instruments is relatively non-invasive, as it does not require access to the vacuum or cryogenic volumes of the instrument.
+Modifying $R{ref}$ on existing room-temperature readout electronics currently deployed on CMB instruments is relatively noninvasive, as it does not require access to the vacuum or cryogenic volumes of the instrument.
 Although such an intervention may take place for SPT-3G during the next austral summer maintenance period, any hardware modification carries intrinsic risk, and in this case that risk includes manipulation of electronics at the vacuum interface.
-While the aboveshown experimental measurements indicate a possible ~35% improvement to the readout noise of detectors operated with the highest bias frequencies, the overall improvement to noise-equivalent temperature is more modest, and any improvement to our target science analyses would be small.
+While the above-shown experimental measurements indicate a possible ~35% improvement to the readout noise of detectors operated with the highest bias frequencies, the overall improvement to noise-equivalent temperature (including nonreadout noise sources) is more modest, and any improvement to our target science analyses would be small.

-7 Conclusion
+8 Conclusion

-To achieve multiplexing factors that enable modern CMB instruments, DfMUX readout systems now operate at megahertz bias frequencies with dense filter arrangements, and are exercising the electronics signal paths in ways that previous generations did not.
+To achieve multiplexing factors that enable modern CMB instruments, DfMUX readout systems now operate at megahertz bias frequencies with dense filter arrangements and are exercising the electronics signal paths in ways that previous generations did not.
 An extension of the analytic crosstalk and noise models is required for precision forecasting and analysis of these systems.
-Presented here are new analytic formulas for crosstalk analysis, which better describe the SPT-3G performance, and allow for instrument designs to take advantage of the cancellation and projection
+Presented here are new analytic formulas for crosstalk analysis, which better describe the SPT-3G performance and allow for instrument designs to take advantage of the cancellation and projection effects to design a lower-crosstalk DfMUX system.
+Also presented are a set of two previously unexplained mechanisms by which readout noise is amplified, which were responsible for discrepancies between prior noise models and measured noise performance.
+With this knowledge, these noise mechanisms can be mitigated in future implementations by making simple changes to the DfMUX circuit design.